There’s this rodent who is overtaking the wetlands. It’s just not dwelling in the wetlands but by its burrowing habits is causing a huge menace!

 Nutria has long incisors that are yellow to orange or orange to red in color.

 Nutria can survive between 8 and 10 years in the wild.
-Nutria is known for devastating marshy ecosystems.
-Nutria uses its incisors and powerful forefeet to dig under the marsh surface to feed directly on the root mat, leaving the marsh pitted with holes and deep swim canals.
+Nutria are known for devastating marshy ecosystems.
+Nutria use their incisors and powerful forefeet to dig under the marsh surface to feed directly on the root mat, leaving the marsh pitted with holes and deep swim canals.
 They mow down the local vegetation, destroy flood control by burrowing through levees, and edge out native animals that don’t reproduce as quickly.
 Their burrowing habits weaken infrastructure, which is problematic for flood control systems.
 Nutria has a huge appetite.
-The headlines from few of the news are so horrifying that it clearly shows how troublesome these pests must be.
+The headlines from few of the news is so horrifying that it clearly shows how troublesome these pests must be.

 The Sacramento Bee says “Invasive swamp rodent known as nutria has California scrambling to come up with a battle plan”